ggcrunchy/corona-docs/markdown/guide/graphics/customEffects.markdown

 Corona's shaders use [IEEE-754 floats](https://en.wikipedia.org/wiki/IEEE_754) as the underlying representation for their numeric values.

 For the majority of cases (the exceptions are irrelevant here), part of the number constitutes an integer numerator.
 Let's call this `N`.
-Our numerator can go from 0 to `D` - 1, `D` being a constant power of 2.
+Our numerator can go from `0` to `D - 1`, `D` being a constant power of 2.
 Together these give us a scale factor `t = N / D` in the range \[0, 1).

 The rest of the number is devoted to the sign (positive or negative) and the exponent, the latter being an integer that gives us a power of 2, for instance 2<sup>5</sup>.
-We obtain values by interpolating between neighboring powers, using the scale factor: `result` = 2<sup>p</sup> \* (1 + `t`) Notice that if `t` were 1 we would land on the next power of 2.
+We obtain values by interpolating between neighboring powers, using the scale factor: `result = 2<sup>p</sup> \* (1 + t)`.
+Notice that, if `t` were 1, we would be on the next power of 2.

 This can exactly represent some values, but will only approximate most.
 Any format is going to have such idiosyncracies.
-IEEE-754 happens to provide a lot of accuracy near 0 while also giving us exact integers all the way up to 2 \* `D`.
+IEEE-754 happens to provide a lot of accuracy near 0 while also giving us exact integers all the way up to `2 * D`.

 Lua offers us 64-bit floats, with rather generous 52-bit numerators and accompanying accuracy.
 On GPUs we are rarely so lucky, especially with mobile hardware, owing to concerns like bandwidth and memory.